Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsection{Autoencoders}

-End-to-end learning using \ac{AEC} is an innovative approach in {MC}, which, on the one hand, mitigates the challenges associated with molecular channel modeling, and on the other hand, optimizes the entire {MC} system, including both the transmitter and receiver.
+End-to-end learning using \ac{AEC} is an innovative approach in {MC}, which, on the one hand, mitigates the challenges associated with {MC} channel modeling, and on the other hand, optimizes the entire {MC} system, including both the transmitter and receiver~\cite{mohamed2019modelbased,khanzadeh2023towards}.
 Traditional {MC} systems typically divide the transceiver chain into distinct blocks such as modulation, channel estimation, synchronization, equalization, and demodulation.
-However, greater advantages can be achieved from a design that integrates the entire communication system (end-to-end), and \ac{AEC} serves as the prime architecture to optimize the entire process.
+However, greater benefits can be achieved from a design that integrates the entire communication system (end-to-end), and \ac{AEC} serves as a prime architecture to optimize the entire process \cite{aoudia2019modelfree}.

-An \ac{AEC} consists of two {NN}s, known as the encoder and decoder, which are trained together in an unsupervised fashion.
-The encoder and decoder replace the transmitter and receiver parts of the communication system, and the entire communication pathway is optimized simultaneously in an end-to-end manner \cite[Sec.
+An \ac{AEC} consists of two {NN}s, known as the encoder and decoder, which are trained together in an unsupervised fashion; see a representation in \Cref{fig_AEC_architecture}.
+The encoder and decoder replace the transmitter and receiver components of the communication system, and the entire communication pathway is optimized end-to-end \cite[Sec.
 1.3.2 pp. 11]{eldar2022machine}.
-This section summarizes the reported literature on \ac{AEC} for {MC}, defines the end-to-end learning problem in {MC}, describes the deployed {NN} architectures, and finally, provides an illustrative code example.
+This section summarizes the reported literature on \acp{AEC} for {MC}, defines the end-to-end learning problem in {MC}, describes the deployed {NN} architectures, and finally, provides an illustrative code example.